githubrobbi/ttapi-onboarding/README.md

 ## 🎯 What Happens After Setup

-1. **SSH Key**: Added to your GitHub account for repository access
+1. **SSH Key**: Generated and added to your GitHub account
-2. **GPG Key**: Added to your GitHub account for commit signing
+2. **GPG Key**: Generated and added to your GitHub account for commit signing
 3. **Git Config**: Configured with your name, email, and signing key
-4. **Repository Access**: You'll be able to clone and contribute to TTAPI repositories
-5. **Verification**: Tool confirms everything is working correctly
+4. **Access Request**: Generated for admin approval
+5. **Pending Approval**: Wait for team lead to grant repository access
+6. **Post-Approval**: Follow main repository README for remaining setup steps

 ## 📄 License